 Of course, in an ideal world you will want to head out on safari in Uganda to see some of these animals in the wild, but the conservation center is certainly a good option if you have limited time and would like a more guaranteed viewing experience.

-You can visit the centre on your own, and it’s also included on this full day tour of Entebbe.
+You can visit the centre on your own, as we did.
+It’s easy to get to from most of Entebbe, either on foot or by car.
+It’s also included on this full day tour of Entebbe.

 Take a Boat Tour / Go Fishing on Lake Victoria

 Entebbe sits right on Lake Victoria, one of the African Great Lakes.
 This is the world’s largest tropical lake, and the largest lake in Africa by area.
 Lake Victoria spans across three countries: Uganda, Kenya, and Tanzania.
 The lake has many local names, but the English name comes from the British explorer John Hanning Speke who named it after Queen Victoria.